 -

 State Road 25 (US 27) from Shoreline Drive to Davis and Gaines Road and State Road 25 (US 27) from North of Tower Street to South of Tower Street: Construction project: Crews are reconstructing rigid pavement on State Road 25 (US 27) from north of Tower Street to south of Tower Street.
-Additionally, milling and resurfacing were completed on US 27 from Shoreline Drive to Davis and Gaines Road.
+Additionally, milling and resurfacing work is ongoing on US 27 from Shoreline Drive to Davis and Gaines Road.

 - Motorists should use caution in the area and watch for workers and equipment in the construction zone.